Fuel Tech Experts Blog FAQ

 3 Inaccurate MPG monitoring techniques.
 The most common are on-board monitoring and manual calculations.
 Where possible, use both monitoring techniques.
 Telematics that includes average speed is also extremely valuable as it will help validate or invalidate MPG figures.
 If the average speed for a vehicle increases during a particular month, then the MPG would be expected to increase by default and vice versa.

 4 Varying climatic conditions.
-Weather can have a profound effect on results, and not just temperatures.
-Wind can affect drag; rain can affect grip, etc. A combination of controlled and real-life tests can mitigate this.
+Weather can profoundly affect results, and not just temperatures.
+Wind can affect drag, rain can affect grip, etc. A combination of controlled and real-life tests can mitigate this.

 5 Varying traffic, routes, and loads.
 Variances in routes, traffic, and loads can affect results.
 Choosing the most consistent routes with consistent loads in low traffic periods and a combination of controlled and real-life testing is the best bet, albeit not always possible.